-This study primarily utilized the three waves (i.e. 2015/16, 2018/19, 2019/20) of the nationally representative Uganda National Panel Surveys (UNPS) data collected by the Uganda Bureau of Statistics (UBoS).
-These surveys are part of the World Bank's Living Standards Measurement Study -Integrated Surveys on Agriculture (LSMS-ISA).
-The UNPS set out to track and re-interview 3,123 households that were distributed over 322 enumeration areas (EAs) across Uganda, selected out of the 783 EAs that had been visited during the Uganda National Household Survey in 2005/06, which provides an adequate sample for the study analysis.
-The panel survey data has the household, agriculture, and the community modules that capture information on farms, village characteristics (including access to input and output markets), household characteristics, current shocks/stresses experienced in crop production, participation and confidence in extension services, crop production, land tenure, perceptions of climate change, and climate change adaptation practices, and a range of maize plot-specific attributes (like soil fertility, slope, farm size in hectares, and walking distance to the plot).
-We shall control for some of these factors in the empirical estimations.
-Food and beverage consumption based on a seven-day recall period prior to the survey were elicited at the household level, covering more than 50 different food/beverage items.
-Quantities consumed include food from own production, market purchases, in-kind food transfers, out-of-home meals and consumption of fortified foods.
-The agricultural information from the survey waves was collected through two household visits-six months apart to account for the two agricultural seasons experienced in most parts of Uganda
+This study primarily utilized three waves (i.e. 2015/16, 2018/19, 2019/20)3 of the Uganda National Panel Survey (UNPS) data collected by the Uganda Bureau of Statistics (UBoS).
+These surveys are part of the World Bank's Living Standards Measurement Study - Integrated Surveys on Agriculture (LSMS-ISA).
+The UNPS set out to track and re-interview 3,123 households that were distributed over 322 enumeration areas (EAs) across Uganda, selected out of the 783 EAs that had been visited during the Uganda National Household Survey in 2005/06.
+The panel survey data has household, agriculture, and community modules that capture information on farms, village characteristics (including access to input and output markets), household characteristics, current shocks/stresses experienced in crop production, participation and confidence in extension services, crop production, land tenure, perceptions of climate change, climate change adaptation practices, and a range of maize plot-specific attributes (like soil fertility, slope, farm size in hectares, and walking distance to the plot).
+We control some of these factors in the empirical estimations.
+Food and beverage consumption based on a sevenday recall period prior to the survey were elicited at the household level, covering more than 50 different food/beverage items.
+Quantities consumed include food from farmers' own production, market purchases, in-kind food transfers, out-of-home meals and consumption of fortified foods.
+The agricultural information from the survey waves was collected through two household visits that weresix months apart to account for the two agricultural seasons experienced in most parts of Uganda.